confluentinc/event-streaming-patterns/docs/event/command.md

 One service can invoke a function call in another service through the use of an [Event Stream](../event-stream/event-stream.md).
 The producer service (Application A) creates a command detailing the action for the consumer service (Application B) to take.
 The command also includes any necessary supporting information for the execution of the command.

-In terms of application logic, a command is typically dispatched in a fire-and-forget manner.
+Commands are often issued without expecting a response beyond a simple acknowledgment of receipt by the [Event Broker](../event-stream/event-broker.md).
 The actual record representing the command is produced to the [Event Stream](../event-stream/event-stream.md) and stored with strong durability guarantees.
 The writer assumes that the command will be handled correctly by the appropriate subscriber service, and the responsibility for monitoring and error-handling falls elsewhere in the system.
-This is very similar to the Actor model: actors have an inbox, messages are written to that inbox, and they are trusted to process the messages in due course.
+This is very similar to the Actor model:

+1. Actors have an inbox.
+2. Clients write messages to the inbox.
+3. Actors process the messages in due course.

-If an explicit return value is required by the producer, the consuming service can write a result record back to a second event stream.
+If the producer requires an explicit response value, the consuming service can write a result record back to a second event stream.
 Correlation of the issued command with its response record is typically performed using a [Correlation Identifier](../event/correlation-identifier.md) .